Types of housing

 In almost all cases, a “guarantor” is required to move into housing.
 The landlord may demand the guarantor make payment on your behalf in the event you have failed to pay the rent on the due date or have damaged room amenities and failed to pay repair costs, etc.

-*The following two options are available if you cannot find a guarantor.
+*The following option is available if you cannot find a guarantor.

 □International Student Housing Comprehensive Security System (Japan Student Services Organization)